SWI-Prolog/plweb-www/FAQ/UndefinedCode.md

 abolish/1 forgets everything Prolog knows about the predicate, including the fact that was dynamic.
 All clauses should be removed using retractall/1.
-See also DynamicCode.txt.
+See also DynamicCode.md.

 ---++ You enter your program at the prompt

 SWI-Prolog (in fact almost any Prolog system) interprets terms typed to the ?- prompt as queries and wants to prove (i.e., run) them.
-The preferred way is to use an editor to create a file and load this into Prolog by putting it between square brackets (see also LoadProgram.txt).
+The preferred way is to use an editor to create a file and load this into Prolog by putting it between square brackets (see also LoadProgram.md).

 ==
 ?- [myfile].